 “You tell me,” Rachel handed a datapad over to her with a picture of him on the screen.
 “I think so.”

 “Hmm,” she began to lick her lips, “damn girl, I can see why you miss him.”
 She began to wave her hand in front of her face.
 “He’s hot!
 I’d love to have him by my side every night.”

 Rachel pulled the datapad out of her hands.
 “That he is,” she began to laugh, “I just wish that he’d see more of that in himself.”
-Hayakawa looked to her wondering what she meant by that.
-“He’s a bit, shall we say…” Lisa spoke up.
+Hayakawa looked at her wondering what she meant by that.
+“He’s a bit, shall we say…” Nicole spoke up.
 “He’s got self-esteem issues.”

 “Self-esteem issues?”
 Hayakawa asked.
 “How the hell does a guy that looks that hot have self-esteem issues?”